 Gold Loan Interest rate: The interest rates offered by NBFCs are higher as compared to other banks.
-The reason is the cost of funds is higher when compared to banks as they acquire funds from banks itself.
+The reason is the cost of funds is higher when compared to banks as they acquire funds from banks themselves.
 To check the interest rates on gold loans offered in India check our interest rates page.

 Loan to value ratio (LTV ratio): LTV is the money granted by the financial companies as a part of the total value of the gold placed as collateral.
 Recently, as per RBI norms, NBFCs can offer 75% of the market value of gold from the existing 60 percent.
 Banks offer a loan to value of 80-85 percent.

 Loan Repayment schedule: According to the RBI guidelines, Loan Against Gold is not offered for the tenure of more than 12 months.
 In the case of NBFCs, interest is paid on a regular basis and principal at the end of the tenure of the loan.
 Whereas in the case of banks, as per the recent provision by the RBI, though the interest for the loan will be charged on a monthly basis, bullet repayment against the gold loan is granted.
 So, the borrower will have to pay both the principal and interest amount only at loan maturity.

 Therefore, if you don’t need money urgently and could wait for 2-3 days you can opt for taking a loan from banks.
 Bank will offer you lower interest rates, higher LTV, bullet repayment options, and many more.
 However, if you are in urgent need of cash, opt for taking a gold loan from NBFCs for a short term of one year as will not make any major difference in the cost of borrowing funds.